HenryCaldwell/java-blockchain/READEME.md

 #### Methods
 - `generateKeys()`: Generates a new public-private key pair for the wallet using ECDSA.
 - `getBalance()`: Calculates the balance of the wallet by summing the values of all owned UTXOs.
-- `sendFunds(PublicKey recipient, float value)`: Creates and signs a new transaction to send funds to a recipient.
+- `sendFunds(PublicKey recipient, double value)`: Creates and signs a new transaction to send funds to a recipient.

 ## Libraries Used